Berberis fortunei

 Some authorities place the genus Mahonia in Berberis because there is no definite morphological distinction between the two genera.
 The subject awaits in-depth genetic analysis.

 Description

 This is an evergreen shrub that usually grows up to 2 meters tall, but sometimes reaches 4 meters.
 It is upright, spreading, and somewhat rounded.
 It has a slow to moderate rate of growth and a moderate density.
 The leaves are odd-pinnately compound and alternately arranged.
 They are dull to dark green on top and pale yellowish green on the undersides.
 The blades measure up to 28 centimeters long by 18 wide.
 The foliage is borne in bunches at the stem tips.
 The inflorescence is a raceme with 4 to 10 fascicles of yellow flowers.
 The flowers have a sweet scent and are insect-pollinated.
 The fruit is a rounded purple-blue berry about half a centimeter long.
 The fruit is edible and acidic in flavor but it has numerous seeds.
 It can be eaten cooked or raw and contains a good amount of vitamin C.

+Taxonomy

+Berberis fortunei was initially scientifically described and named by John Lindley in 1846.
+It was renamed as Mahonia fortunei by Friedrich Karl Georg Fedde in 1901 as part of the then somewhat well accepted genus Mahonia.
+Similarly in a 1997 paper by Joseph Edward Laferrière where he summarized the arguments that Mahonia should be synonymized with Berberis he also proposed a subspecies called Berberis fortunei var. szechuanica.
+As of 2023 the most commonly accepted classification is Berberis fortunei with no valid subspecies.